• What academic honors can I earn while in law school?

 • What does it mean to be on academic probation?

-See 'Academic Policies & Procedure - Academic Standing - Academic Probation & Dismissal' section of the College of Law catalog.
+See 'Academic Policies & Procedure - Academic Standing - Academic Probation & Dismissal' section of the College of Law academic catalog.

 • What student organizations can I join at the law school?